Viva-con-Agua/wp-drops-plugin/README.md

 $_CONFIG['DB_USERMETA_TABLE'] = ''; // predefined table from wordpress
 $_CONFIG['DB_SESSION_TABLE'] = ''; // table will be created
 $_CONFIG['DB_META_TABLE'] = ''; // table will be created
+$_CONFIG['DB_DROPS_LOG'] = ''; // table will be created
 ```

 After editing the config file, the necessary tables will be added to the database on plugin actionvation.

 You can now see the menu point <b>Drops</b> in your Wordpress admin area.
 Go there and navigate to the settings tab.
-To set the required options for the communication with drops.
+To set the required URL options for the communication with drops.

 Usage
 =======